LukasJansen100/Portfolio-S3/proof/web-application.md

 Peer feedback is great because other students usually see things that you didn't see yourself.
 Since I am working together in both the Individual and Group Projects peer feedback is happening all the time.

-Other techniques that I'm planning to use in the future of my projects are:
-- Moderated User Testing
-- Unmoderated User Testing

 You can find more information about the front-end design [here](https://github.com/IPS3-DB04-Teun-Mos-Lukas-Jansen/Documentation/wiki/Documentation-Front-End#designs)

 ## Full-stack